MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nc-acxcircuit-evt_acx_factory_circuit_create_circuit.md

 ### -param Device

-A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) created in the EVT_ACX_FACTORY_CIRCUIT_CREATE_CIRCUIT_DEVICE callback.
+A WDFDEVICE object (described in  [Summary of Framework Objects](/windows-hardware/drivers/wdf/summary-of-framework-objects)) created in the EVT_ACX_FACTORY_CIRCUIT_CREATE_CIRCUITDEVICE callback.
 This device will be associated with the new ACXCIRCUIT.

 ### -param Factory